Independent African news, markets, culture and politics.

 EU to unlock €500mn in bid for Orban’s Russia sanctions backing – FT — RT Business News

-The European Commission has introduced its 19th package of restrictions against Russia, which requires unanimous approval from all 27 EU member states to take effect.
-The package, unveiled by Commission President Ursula von der Leyen, targets Russia’s energy, trade, and financial sectors, as well as third-country buyers of Russian oil.
-A notable aspect of this package is the inclusion of a full ban on Russian liquefied natural gas (LNG) imports by January 2027.
+The European Commission has unveiled its 19th package of restrictions against Russia, which requires unanimous approval from all 27 EU member states to take effect.
+Presented by Commission President Ursula von der Leyen, the package targets Russia’s energy, trade, and financial sectors, as well as third‑country buyers of Russian oil.
+A notable element is a full ban on Russian liquefied natural gas (LNG) imports by January 2027.

 Scroll to Top